 At Pinegrove Memorial Park we strive to maintain high standards of beauty, peace and tranquillity.
 We believe it is a privilege to serve families and in so doing we take the utmost care and respect, which is reflected in how we deal with a loved one throughout the cremation process.

 In all cases, only one deceased is cremated at a time (unless there are extenuating circumstances and then, only with the approval and knowledge of the family and in accordance with Health Department Regulations).

 A recent article featured on news.com answers many of the questions surrounding the cremation process.
 Please feel free to check out this article, Click here.

 Following the funeral service, the coffin is moved to the crematorium.
 Once accepted by crematorium staff the coffin remains sealed throughout the cremation process.

-Staff verify the identity of the deceased via the name plate on the coffin, ensuring the details match the ‘Application for Cremation’ (the document required by Health Department Regulations before a cremation can take place) and the Medical Certificate or Coroner’s Cremation Permit received from the funeral director.
-In addition to confirmation of death, the medical certificate indicates if battery powered devices (such as a pacemaker) have been removed.
+Staff verify the identity of the deceased via the nameplate on the coffin, ensuring the details match the ‘Application for Cremation’ (the document required by Health Department Regulations before a cremation can take place) and the Medical Certificate or Coroner’s Cremation Permit received from the funeral director.
+In addition to confirmation of death, the medical certificate indicates if battery-powered devices (such as a pacemaker) have been removed.

-The cremation will generally be carried out on the same day as the funeral service but, in accordance with Department of Health guidelines. it can occur up to 48 hours alater.
+The cremation will generally be carried out on the same day as the funeral service but, in accordance with Department of Health guidelines. it can occur up to 48 hours later.
 If the cremation is not to occur immediately, the coffin is held in a refrigerated holding room.

 When cremation is due to occur: